 Since 1990, the Massachusetts Public Library Construction Program (MPLCP) has awarded grants to more than 200 cities and towns throughout the Commonwealth for construction of new library buildings, addition/renovations, special projects and the preliminary planning activities essential to building projects.

 Because Massachusetts has a statewide record of achievement in library construction, communities planning library improvements are urged to visit recently completed projects.

-For further information contact:
+For further information, contact:

-Rosemary Waltos, Library Building Consultant
+Rosemary Waltos, Library Building Specialist